-- b.
+- a.
+School safety zones should extend a distance of 1000 feet from public school properties, and the Legislature may want to consider extending the same provisions to private schools. - b.
 Persons who substantially and materially disrupt school operations or whose presence near the school warrant concern for staff and student safety (based on a reasonable person standard) should be able to be excluded from the public properties of the school safety zone.
-Include a list of specific criminal acts that warrant exclusion from the school safety zone. - c.
+Include a list of specific criminal acts that warrant exclusion from the school safety zone.\ - c.
 Exclusion orders should apply to school properties at all times and to areas around the school whenever staff and students are using school facilities. - d.
 Allow exclusion for up to 24 hours on a verbal notice, and exclusion for longer periods of time when written notice is made. - e.
-Add intentional disruption of school operations to the disorderly conduct statute to address gang problems emanating from private properties near schools. - f.
-Provide an administrative appeal process through the school district prior to any judicial appeal. - g.
+Add intentional disruption of school operations to the disorderly conduct statute to address gang problems emanating from private properties near schools.\ - f.
+Provide an administrative appeal process through the school district prior to any judicial appeal.\ - g.
 Require that exclusion orders that exceed 24 hours be promptly reported to the local law enforcement agency. - h.
 Provide for escalating penalties for subsequent violations of an exclusion order. - i.
-Provide that violation of an exclusion order is an exception to the misdemeanor officer presence rule. - j.
-Specify that the provisions of any new section shall not be used to infringe on constitutionally protected rights, including the right to picket.
+Provide that violation of an exclusion order is an exception to the misdemeanor officer presence rule.\ - j.
+Specify that the provisions of any new section shall not be used to infringe on constitutionally protected rights, including the right to picket.\